MyParcelCOM/docs/content/PHP-SDK/file-combining.md

 weight = 5
 +++

-The sdk provides a class for combining files into 1 pdf.
+The SDK provides a class for combining files into 1 pdf.
 Using this you can create a pdf file with multiple labels for printing.
 The class takes an array of objects that implement `FileInterface` and returns a new object that implements `FileInterface`.

 ```php
 use MyParcelCom\ApiSdk\LabelCombiner;